 Plot: A woman married a high-level salaryman to live an easy life with plenty of money to spare.
 However, she soon comes to hate her life.
 She despises that she has to care for their son, Hiro, and she is no longer enjoying her marriage.
 He’s gone all the time, and they never connect when he is home.
 One day, she starts getting mysterious messages coming from a woman who keeps thanking her for helping her out, but says she can’t leave yet.
-Confused and increasingly irritated as the calls keep coming, the woman keeps telling the caller that she has the wrong number, but maybe it’s she who has the wrong life.
+Confused and increasingly irritated as the calls keep coming, the woman continues to tell the caller that she has the wrong number, but maybe it’s she who has the wrong life.

-Before the episode even starts, the intro is already creeping me out.
+Breakdown: Before the episode even starts, the intro is already creeping me out.
 Each Yami Shibai in the past, barring season three, has started with the narrator starting the show in front of a group of kids at the park.
 Now the narrator looks noticeably disheveled and the kids are all blacked out in a sketch style and seemingly hanging from the ceiling or shakily floating in mid-air…..Okay.
 Keep this up, season five.
 We’re doing good so far.

 How’s the actual episode fare?
 Pretty damn well.
 It’s not often that Yami Shibai has a story that stars a character who actually deserves the horrors they face.
 In this circumstance, even moreso because of the theories involved in the person on the other line.